powsybl/powsybl-tutorials/metrix/src/main/README.md

 HVDC lines and a Phase-Shifter Transformer (PST).
 It also features 4 groups and three loads.\
 ![image](images/reseau_6_noeuds_ss_HDVC.png)

-The network is described in a file in the "iIDM" format (the native Powsybl network representation format).
+The network is described in a file in the "IIDM" format (the native Powsybl network representation format).
 It can be found in the folder `src/main/resources/3A/data/reseau_6noeuds.xiidm`.

 In this practicals, each station and line's name refers to cardinal points: